jgathogo/mpesa_finance_tracker/planning.md

 ## 📝 Description:**

 The M-Pesa SMS Finance Tracker is a mobile application designed to empower individuals with automated and efficient tracking of their M-Pesa transactions.
-Its core functionality centers on reading and parsing M-Pesa transaction SMS messages on the user’s phone.
+Its core functionality centers on reading and parsing M-Pesa transaction SMS messages on the user's phone.
 The application will identify relevant M-Pesa SMS messages, extract key financial details such as transaction ID, date, amount, sender/recipient, and transaction type (e.g., PayBill, Till, Money In/Out).
 Users will have the option to upload associated receipts (photos or screenshots) and categorize their transactions for better financial organization.
 Initially, all parsed and categorized data will be stored securely on the user's device, with a future phase planned for synchronization to an online database for broader accessibility and backup.

 ## ❗ Problem:**